* Important *

 For tutorials on how to use the new Gutenberg content editor, go here:

-WordPress makes the task of editing and deleting posts quite simple.
+In WordPress, editing post content and deleting posts is quite simple.

-In this tutorial, you will learn how to edit and delete single and multiple posts in WordPress, how to use the WordPress Posts Table to perform individual and multiple post edits and deletions and provides additional tips to save you time working with WordPress.
+In this tutorial, you will learn about editing and deleting an individual WordPress post.
+It also explains to use the WordPress Posts Table to perform individual and multiple post edits and deletions and includes additional tips that will save you time using WordPress.

 - WordPress Table of Posts – Screen Options

-- How To Delete A Single WordPress Post
+- How To Delete An Individual WordPress Post

-- Editing And Deleting Posts In WordPress – Useful Tips
+- Editing And Deleting Posts – Useful Information

-Log into your WordPress dashboard, then go to the admin navigation menu and choose Posts > All Posts …
+Log into the WP Dashboard and select Posts > All Posts …

 (Posts – All Posts)

-This brings up the WordPress Posts screen …
+This brings you to the WordPress Posts page …

 Here you can add, edit, and delete posts …

-(Add, edit, and delete posts in the WordPress Posts panel)
+(Add, edit, and delete posts in the WordPress Posts page)

-If you need help with adding a new WordPress post, see this step-by-step tutorial: How To Create A New Post In WordPress
+For a detailed step-by-step tutorial about adding a new post in WordPress, go here: How To Create A New Post In WordPress

-The Table of Posts includes your published posts, scheduled posts, sticky posts, private posts, draft posts (posts that are yet to be published), and posts that need to be approved by an administrator or editor before being published (pending posts).
+The Table of Posts includes posts that have already been published, scheduled posts, private posts, sticky posts, draft posts (posts that have not been published yet), and pending posts (posts that need to be approved before being published).

-Let’s take a look at the main features of the WordPress Table of Posts:
+Let’s go through the main features of the WordPress Table of Posts:

-Posts can be selected for bulk processing by clicking on the checkbox next to each post (see Part Two of this tutorial for more details about bulk editing posts) …
+Multiple posts can be selected by ticking the check box next to each post title (see Part Two of this tutorial for more details about bulk editing posts) …

-The title of each post displays as a clickable link.
-Click on a post title to edit the post …
+The title of each post displays in this column as a clickable link.
+Click on a post title to edit your post …

 (Table of Posts – Title column)

-(Hover over post title with cursor to view options)
+(Hover over post title area with cursor to view options)

 The following post management actions are available: